gumbol/read-more-btn/README.md

 readMore('article',[number of words: number])
 Where article is the article element. and number of words is the number of words to keep.

+## Features

+- Collapses article texts based on the number of words.
+- Works on multiple articles so that the collapse is of equal length (based on word count)

 ## To do

 - Choose between word or char count or first occurance of a word.